-Smoke and carbon monoxide alarms are two of the most important items a home security toolkit can have.
+Smoke and carbon monoxide detectors are two of the most important items a home security toolkit can have.
 Both alarms prevent life-threatening dangers that are oftentimes silent and without warning.
 Whether the threat be fire, smoke, or carbon monoxide, the greatest threat to a family and home occurs at night when everyone is asleep.

 In order to be prepared for a smoke or carbon monoxide incident, homes not only need to be equipped with detectors, but they must have the proper number of detectors.
 How many devices are needed will depend on the size of a home, how many bedrooms, and a few other variables.